Vishal710-max/Code-Alpha-Tasks/README.md

 ---

-## Tips & improvements
-- Add a `requirements.txt` where external packages are used (e.g., `requests`, `beautifulsoup4`).
-- Add small README.md inside each task folder that documents usage and example inputs.
-- Add simple example input/output files and test cases to make each project easy to try.

----

 ## Contributing
 - Fork the repo, add or improve project code, then open a pull request.
 - Keep changes small and describe how to run your code.